Today I’m sharing my top sunburn hacks with simple sunburn treatment to soothe your skin if you’ve been unfortunate enough to get sunburnt!

 One of the worst things about sunburn is that, well, it burns.
 It can be so uncomfortable just moving around with burnt skin, but luckily there’s a simple solution to the discomfort: apply a cold, wet towel to the affected area.
 A bag of frozen peas wrapped in a towel works, too.
 Basically, get something cold onto the burned area as quickly as possible, and for as long as is practical.

 Bonus tip: put a wet towel in the freezer for a bit to make it ultra-cold, and then hold it to your burn with something between (like a tea towel) to protect it.
-You can thank me later.
+You can thank me later as this is most deliciously relieving sunburn treatment.

 Drink lots of water